LTUC/amman-dotnet-401d2/Curriculum/Class31/LAB.md

 cart, and displays it on more than one page of the site.
 Display your "mini-basket" on both the individual product landing pages and the home page.

+### Tests
+Test your serivces that are implementing your interface.